-Problem: during geometry optimization, the atomic configuration makes a large and unrealistic jump.
+Problem: During geometry optimization in Z-Matrix coordinates, the atomic configuration makes a large unrealistic jump.

 Possible cause 1: the triplet of atoms to which the current atom is related by the Z-matrix is (almost) colinear.
 When, in a geometry step, the triplet passes through co-linearity, the dihedral angle for the current atom should make a discontinuous jump of 180 degrees.
 This is not checked in the program and the dihedral angle may not get corrected, resulting in a geometric jump of the atom (and hence of all atoms related to it by the Z-matrix).